MTS and SRK Consulting Discuss Shared Vision of Intelligent Mining at MINEX 2018

 “Over the last two years alone 90 percent of the data in the world was generated”

-We’ve all heard the hype around Big Data, Cloud Analytics and the Digital Transformation.
+We’ve all heard the hype around Big Data, Cloud Analytics and the Digital Transformation in the mining industry.
 So this is pretty simple, right?

 To begin turning your data into knowledge, you must first understand what data you need, who needs it, when they need it and in what format.